Use the aliased finder

 For example, maybe you want to identify your queries by region, the type of information, and other details that describe the data.
 So to analyze sales on your website, you might add a query to the aliased finder by naming it emea.ecommerce.women.shoes.

-To open your aliased finder, go to Data Search and use the drop-down selector in the Finder tab.
+To open your aliased finder, go to Data Search, open the drop-down selector in the Finder tab and select Aliased Finder.

 Queries in the aliased finder, also called aliased queries, can have tags with up to six levels.
 In this example, the finder has four.